emacs-mirror/emacs/mps/manual/source/topic/format.rst

     ``addr`` is the address of the object to be skipped.

     Returns the address of the "next object".
-In an object format without headers (for example, a format of variant A), this is the address just past the end of this object.
-In an object format with :term:`in-band headers`, it's the address just past where the header of next object would be, if there were one.
+In an object format without :term:`in-band headers`, this is the address just past the end of this object.
+In an object format with in-band headers, it's the address just past where the header of next object would be, if there were one.

     .. note::